Pudarci

 Pudarci is located in the eastern part of the municipality, 41 km southeast of Belgrade and 7 km south of the municipal seat Grocka.
 It is on the crossroad of the Grocka-Umčari and Brestovik-Umčari roads, both of which connect the road of Smederevski put and the highway Belgrade-Niš.
 One branch of the road connects Pudarci with Kamendol, 2 km to the east.

 Pudarci is classified as a rural settlement (village).
-It is a depopulating place, with the population of 1,643 in 1991 and 1,410 in 2002.
+It is a depopulating place, with a population of 1,643 in 1991 and 1,410 in 2002.